 Aldourie’s perfect summer garden party back-up plan: bring everyone inside into the interlinking public rooms.
 We would let guests enjoy the inside of the Castle with its impressive views over Loch Ness and the Highlands.

 The Black Isle is a peninsula in the Scottish Highlands, just north of Inverness.
-It’s a wonderful place to explore with family, friends or a loved one when you stay in an exclusive use Scottish castle on Aldourie Castle Estate.
+It’s a wonderful place to explore with family, friends or a loved one when you stay in an exclusive use venue in Scotland, namely Aldourie Castle on the shores of Loch Ness.
 The Black Isle is surrounded by water on three sides.
 To the north is the Cromarty Firth, to the south the Beauly Firth and the Moray Firth marks its east.
 The Isle also has rivers to its west; water, water, everywhere.
 You can imagine the views to be had during a day of walking there.

 Wildlife, woodland and water